 The Computing Information Center, 305 Computer Center (353-1800) distributes reference materials and provides information and support services related to academic computing services for MSU.
-The CIC includes: the Computing Resource Center (355-4500) with various reference and training materials and demonstration software; a demonstration area (355-4500) where students can try out hardware and peripherals; the MSU Computer Store, described below; and other support services.
+The CIC includes: the Computing Resource Center (355-4500) with various reference and training and materials and demonstration software; the MSU Computer Store, described below and other support services.
 You are encouraged to take advantage of all services regardless of your level of computer knowledge and experience.

-Training and Educational Offerings are provided by the Computer Laboratory.
+Training and Educational Offerings are provided by the Computer Laboratory through the Technology Training Program.
 Courses on how to use popular hardware and software are free or discounted for students.
 Offerings range from mainframe operating systems and applications to microcomputer hardware and software applications.
 Course subjects include introductory classes on using a Macintosh, NeXT, or PC-Compatible, word processing (Microsoft Word and WordPerfect), spreadsheets (Excel and Lotus), using electronic mail and networks, Pagemaker, SAS, and more.
 Levels encompass introductory, intermediate, and advanced topics.